crm416/crm416.github.io/_posts/2016-02-22-code-review.md

 <!--break-->

-In particular: reading code in a code review tool (we use [Phabricator](http://phabricator.org/)) leads me to make different observations than when reading code in an IDE.
+In particular: reading code in a code review tool (we use <a href="http://phabricator.org/" target="_blank">Phabricator</a>) leads me to make different observations than when reading code in an IDE.

-### Reviewing in Phabricator
+{% anchor h3 %}Reviewing in Phabricator{% endanchor %}

 When reviewing in Phabricator, my comments tend towards smaller issues, be they style nits or more serious edits that nonetheless span just a handful of lines.

 Since the visible code is confined to the changed lines, it can be challenging to see the big picture; as such, the tenor of the review is often that of 'Thumbs up on the general structure, but we should iron out these wrinkles'.

-Yet, as a result of this focused presentation, simple oversights (leftover `console.log` statements et al.) are made much more obvious in the review tool than in an IDE, since they're surrounded by just a handful of changed lines and/or highlighted in green, rather than camouflaged within thousand-line files.
+Yet, as a result of this focused presentation, simple oversights (leftover `console.log` statements et al.) are made much more obvious in the review tool than in an IDE, since they're surrounded by just a handful of changed lines and/or highlighted, rather than camouflaged within monotonous files.

-### Reviewing in an IDE
+{% anchor h3 %}Reviewing in an IDE{% endanchor %}

 When reviewing in Android Studio (my IDE of 'choice' these days), I find it easier to identify opportunities for higher-level refactors and broader structural changes, since I can see the changed files in full, navigate with ease, and, more generally, rely on the same instincts I use when _writing_ code.

 In the familiar interface of the IDE, I'm able to put myself in the _author's_ shoes by moving things around, seeing how they fit together, and so forth.
 Better yet, I can actually try out my suggestions before presenting them to the author.
 This leads to fewer 'Maybe we could...'-style caveats.

-As an added bonus: an IDE can also point out changes that your eyes would be strained to detect, like the ability to convert an instance variable to a local variable (though these should probably be caught by a linter anyway).
+As an added bonus: an IDE can point out changes that your eyes would be strained to detect, like the ability to convert an instance variable to a local variable (though these should probably be caught by a linter anyway).

-### A Wholistic Review
+{% anchor h3 %}A Wholistic Review{% endanchor %}

 Of course, these are generalizations, and as I've grown, the lines have blurred.
-(In particular, my ability to make high-level observations on the basis of a Phrabicator-read alone has improved—a progression that's also been influenced by my increased familiarity with our codebase.)
+(In particular, my ability to make high-level observations on the basis of a Phrabicator-read alone has improved—a progression that's also been influenced by increased familiarity with the codebase.)

 Nonetheless, reading code from these two perspectives together has helped me deliver more wholistic reviews, as both sets of comments are useful in their own ways.